 June 15, 2019, Inauguration of the Danish Queen’s Garden

-Supplementing the Danish King’s Garden, a new garden will be established in Tallinn’s historical city centre.
-The garden will showcase Danish roses as well as three granite lions as a symbol of both Denmark’s and Estonia’s coat of arms.
+Supplementing the Danish King’s Garden, a new garden of Danish roses will be established in Tallinn’s historical city centre.
 The inauguration will be accompanied by Danish and Estonian choirs.

 June 15, 2019, Exhibition opening: Historical Dannebrog exhibition

 The Museum of National History (Frederiksborg Castle) will produce a historical exhibition on the history of Dannebrog.
 The exhibition will be on display in the tower Kiek in de Kök (Tallinn City Museum) and is also planned to be shown at Fredriksborg castle in the autumn of 2019.
 Photos of selected items will moreover be publicly shown at the Freedom Square in Tallinn.